muMAJJI/Portfolio-optimization---Risk-Parity-Model/README.md

 # Risk-Parity-Model
-implementation of the Risk Parity portfolio optimization model in Python
+The Risk Parity model is a portfolio optimization strategy that focuses on the allocation of risk rather than capital.
+As a result, the portfolio is well-diversified and more resilient to market downturns.